wecacuee/ECE417-F24-Mobile-Robots/docs/labnotes/03-21/birds-eye-view.md

 ## Exercise 3:  Writing a custom subscriber to the topic

-In the [TurtleSim tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29), we learnt how to write subscriber to a topic.
+In the [TurtleSim tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29), we learnt how to write a subscriber to a topic.
  1. Write a subscriber to the topic `/prius/front_camera/image_raw`.
 Start from the subscriber code provided in the tutorial.
 Save the file as `~/02-28/catkin_ws/src/car_demo/car_demo/nodes/image_to_bird_eye_view.cpp`

  2. Change the topic to `/prius/front_camera/image_raw` instead of "chatter".